 Homelessness in Fort Smith

 On any given night in Fort Smith, approximately 70 to 80 men, women, and families are without shelter.
-The truth about individuals experiencing homlessness is that most have suffered some sort of trauma such as illness, loss of a job, divorce, domestic violence, mental health issues, etc. They are neither lazy, not lacking skills for employment – they need more than just a shelter or a meal.
-Around the city, they seek places to sleep on the streets, in tents, in cars, or in unsafe and often uninhabitable locations.
-While there are some shelters, there are many people who do not seek help at current shelters due to some restrictions for entry, such as pets, personal belongings, sobriety, or religion.
+The truth is that most of these individuals have suffered some sort of trauma like illness, job loss, divorce, domestic violence, sexual assault, mental illness, etc. They are neither lazy, nor lacking skills for employment.
+They need more than just shelter or a meal.
+Each night, they seek places to sleep be it on the streets, in tents, in cars, or in unsafe and uninhabitable locations.
+While there are other shelters in the community, there are many people who do not seek help due to restrictions for entry such as pets, sobriety, or religion.